2020 Engineering and Construction Industry Outlook: A midyear update has been saved

 Podcast: Midyear 2020 Engineering and Construction Industry Outlook

-2019 Engineering and Construction Industry Outlook
+2020 Engineering and Construction Industry Outlook

-Engineering and construction trends
+2020 engineering and construction industry trends

-Energy and industrials trends in 2019
+Energy and industrials trends in 2020

 In today’s rapidly evolving marketplace environment, key business issues are converging with impacts felt across multiple industry sectors.
 What are the key trends, challenges, and opportunities that may affect your business and influence your strategy?
 Look for more perspectives and insights from some of Deloitte’s forward thinkers.